martinaalvera/Documentation/admin_documentation/indigo_paas_deploy/im.rst

 Infrastructure Manager (IM)
 ===========================

-The `Infrastructure Manager (IM) <https://www.grycap.upv.es>`_ is used to deploy virtual infrastructures, to deploy virtual infrastructures, e.g. Galaxy and the underlying virtual hardware.
+The `Infrastructure Manager (IM) <https://www.grycap.upv.es>`_ is used to deploy virtual infrastructures, e.g. Galaxy and the underlying virtual hardware.

 .. note::
    Current IM version: 1.8.6.1